dangitmac/reply-repair-reputation/README.md

 The final model is still limited by the difficulty of predicting a relatively rare response event, but it is more useful than the baseline because it is able to identify some reviews that receive a business response.
 The similar training and testing F1-scores also suggest that the model is not severely overfitting.

 ## Fairness Analysis

+### Fairness Question

+I examined whether my final model performs differently for reviews with written feedback compared with reviews that contain no written text.

+- **Group X:** Reviews with no written text.
+- **Group Y:** Reviews with written text.

+I used **F1-score** as the evaluation metric because it is the same metric used to evaluate my prediction model and is appropriate for the strongly imbalanced response variable.

+### Hypotheses

+**Null Hypothesis:** The final model performs equally well for reviews with and without written text.
+Any observed difference in F1-score between the two groups is due to random chance.

+**Alternative Hypothesis:** The final model has a lower F1-score for reviews with no written text than for reviews with written text.

+**Test Statistic:** F1-score for reviews with written text minus F1-score for reviews with no written text.

+I used a significance level of **0.05**.

+### Fairness Analysis Results

+The final model had an F1-score of **0.000** for reviews with no written text and approximately **0.143** for reviews with written text, giving an observed difference of approximately **0.143**.

+Using 1000 permutations, the permutation test produced a p-value of approximately **0.001**.

+At a significance level of **0.05**, I reject the null hypothesis.
+The results provide strong evidence that the model performs worse for reviews with no written text than for reviews that contain written feedback.

+This indicates a meaningful performance disparity between the two groups.
+One possible explanation is that review text length is one of the model's features, so reviews without written feedback provide the model with less information for identifying whether a business will respond.